phrasal verb 'be behind'

 Features of Using "be behind"

-Separability:Inseparable Transitivity:Transitive and Intransitive Level:A1 Particle:behind
+Separability:Inseparable Transitivity:Transitive and Intransitive Level:A1 Verb:be Particle:behind

 “Be behind” can describe delay, support, or hidden responsibility.
 It is inseparable — you cannot say “be the schedule behind.”
 It can take a prepositional object (“be behind someone/something”) and is common in both literal (“at the back of”) and figurative (“support,” “cause”) contexts.